 The Luxury Institute is considered the trusted partner for providing research, training and elite business solutions for top tier luxury brands.
 With a global network of executives and experts in the high-end segment, the Institute offers powerful solutions based on its emotional intelligence-based education system.
 It is all about knowledge, humanity and trustworthiness to establish lasting business as well as personal relationships.

 Milton Pedraza, founder and CEO of the Luxury Institute, enriches as well as advances the luxury industry with his innovative, practical and humanistic insights.
 In our exclusive interview, he reveals how luxury will be defined in the future, which trends will revolutionize the industry and on which success factors high-profile premium brands should rely today.

 Founder & CEO Luxury Institute Milton Pedraza

 When it comes to trends, the luxury industry often positions itself as a pioneer

 According to our global network of experts, health and wellness are the fastest growing segments in the luxury industry.
-The two areas are growing exponentially, particularly because of coronavirus and the associated consumer needs.
-With more mindfulness, the need for security through health as well as relaxation and well-being through wellness increases.
+The two areas are growing exponentially, particularly because of COVID-19 and the associated consumer needs.
+With more mindfulness, the need for security through health and relaxation and well-being through wellness increases.
 In response to this social development, the luxury industry is leading the way with trends.

 Luxury means satisfaction of needs

-As a result, we see more and more concierge medicine.
+So we see more and more concierge medicine.
 That means medicine beyond annual check-ups or urgent matters - treatments are carried out proactively instead of reactively.
-And since coronavirus causes a lot of stress, wellness is proactive medicine.
-The result: Beauty appointments are fully booked all across America.
+And since COVID-19 causes a lot of stress, wellness is just proactive medicine.
+The result: Beauty Appointments are fully booked across America.
 Triggered by the psychological and physical desire to relax and be touched.
 After all, a human touch can increase physical and mental well-being.